kokwoo/main/docs/Dev-Guide.md

 <b>How `ArgParser` works:</b><br/>
 1. Recieves command string from `RequestHandler` class<br/>
 2. Interpretes the command type and return to the `ArgParser`<br/>
-3. Breaksdown the rest of the command string into arguments for `RequestHandler` to handle<br/>
+3. Breakdown the rest of the command string into arguments for `RequestHandler` to handle<br/>
 4. In the event that the command is invalid, return an error<br/>

 #### Significant Methods